-The programme is designed to equip the individual with the skills to pursue a range of careers relating to the analysis, design, development and management of Information Technologies and Computers within Business and Commerce.
+The programme is designed to equip the individual with the skills to pursue a range of careers relating to

 Whilst the course structure ensures that all students develop the necessary level of understanding and skills in the relevant areas of computing, it also seeks to develop a sound knowledge of the business operation and structures within which computing technologies are applied.
 The options available permit the orientation of studies towards the more technical areas of Information Systems and Computers in organisations or Management aspects of business organisations.